MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/n-1-installation-configuration.md

 ![Phased Rollout (N-1) Architecture Overview](media/CDX/N-1/Overview.jpg)

 ## Verify N-1 License Key
 Before starting to configure and install the N-1 components, make sure the corresponding license keys are set.
-These are set automatically when a customer upgrades fron AX 2012 to Dynamics 365 for Retail.
-However, given that the steps described below require the license key to be set it is worth checkin this before continuing with the remaining steps.
+These are set automatically upgrading from AX 2012 to Dynamics 365 for Retail.
+However, given that the steps described below require the license key to be set this license key should be checked before continuing with the remaining steps.

 1. Sign in to the Dynamics 365 for Retail headquarters and navigate to the `System administration > Setup > License configuration` form.
 2. Select the `Configuration keys` tabs.